CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 -   **Labels** **tab:** [Figure 11‑3](#Figure11-3) shows widgets for you to edit more labels on your plot.
 There are four tabs through which you can edit the labels of the Domain Axis (x-axis), the Range Axis (y-axis), Legend, and Footer.

 <a id=Figure11-3></a>
 Figure 11‑3.
-Configure Plot, Labels Tab
+Configure Plot, Labels Tab<br>
 <img src="media/image050.png"/>